DewellGuerand/LINMA2471---Project/report/main.typ

   ],
 )

-Here--as well as for the other methods--multiple stopping criterion can be used.
-We can either, as described above, stop after a certain number of iterations, or we could stop after reaching a certain precision (either on the objective value as well as the iterates values).
+Here (as well as for the other methods) multiple stopping criterions can be used.
+We can either, as described above, stop after a certain number of iterations, or we could stop after reaching a certain precision (either on the objective value as well as the iterate values).
 Altough we do not have theoretical results that can improve the convergence of the method, we have actually a lower-bound on the number of iterations to reach a certain precision if we take the right step size.
 In fact, here we have a smooth objective function $f$ with a smoothness constant $L = lambda_(max)(Sigma)$.
-In this case , we can take the step size to be:
+In this case, we can take the step size to be:

 #nonumeq(
   $